catherineray/catherineray.github.io/about.md

 permalink: /about/
 ---

-My name is Cathe**rin**e Ray (they/them), and I'm a mathematician.
+My name is Cathe**rin**e Ray (they/them), and I'm a mathematician and artist.

 My current mathematical research is on arithmetic patterns in homotopy theory and physics.
+I also work in chronic pain research.
 Before I was in math, I worked mostly in scientific simulation, autonomous robotics, and medical technology.
-I continue to work in chronic pain research and make lots of art!

   ![](images/Screenshot from 2022-09-05 16-32-44.png)